soumitrahazra/Solar_Butterfly_Diagram/README.md

-# Solar_Butterfly_Diagram
+# Solar Butterfly Diagram
-Generating the solar butterfly diagram from observed synoptic maps
+This codes generate the solar butterfly diagram from observed synoptic maps.